AwesomeAssertions/AwesomeAssertions/docs/_pages/upgradingtov9.md

 ### Replacing namespaces

-When upgrading to v9 is should be sufficient in most cases to simply replace all occurrences of `FluentAssertions` with `AwesomeAssertions`.
+When upgrading to v9 it should be sufficient in most cases to simply replace all occurrences of `FluentAssertions` with `AwesomeAssertions`.

 Unfortunately, `global using` cannot be use to map between the namespaces, because [no `using` alias can be used in the declaration of a `using` directive](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/using-directive#the-using-alias).